How well do you know the prospect you’re hoping to make your next satisfied customer?

 Once you’ve collected your research, it’s time to bring it all together into an actionable tool.
 The information you’ve gathered should help you identify patterns and similarities that can be applied to determining who your ideal customer is.

-Your persona should give detailed answers to the 5 W’s about your ideal customer and their buyer’s journey:
+B2B buyer persona research should give detailed answers to the 5 W’s about your ideal customer and their buyer’s journey:

 Once you’ve answered all these questions, you can begin accurately marketing toward the appropriate audience.